 That's okay - but do some research.
 Google and YouTube are wonderful places for learning about and understanding the lived experiences of fellow human beings.
-Engaging with people is another valuable way to learn, although this is a feasible option only if the person from an oppressed group is not pressured to engage unwillingly, and to do the emotional labour of explaining their oppression.
+Engaging with people is another valuable way to learn, although this is only a feasible option if the person from an oppressed group is not under duress and obliged to do the emotional labour of explaining their oppression should they not wish to.
 The notion of emotional labour will be expanded upon later, in the section What is emotional labour?